arunkpv/vsd-hdp/docs/Day1.md

 gtkwave tb_good_mux.vcd
 ```

 _Snapshot of the waves from the above simulation in gtkwave:_
 ![D1_lab1_2input_mux_iverilog_gktwave](/docs/images/D1_lab1_2input_mux_iverilog_gktwave.png)
 <br />
 <br />

-## Lab 3: Synthesis of RTL design using Yosys with sky130 library as target
+## 1.2 Lab: Synthesis of RTL design using Yosys with sky130 library as target
 In this lab, we will perform gate-level synthesis of the example RTL design simulated in the previous session using Yosys and sky130 as the target library.
 <br />

 ```
 # 1. Invoke the yosys shell (since we are doing each step manually this time around)
 yosys